OpenEvalProject/jats/README.md

-# jxp - JATS XML Parser
+# jats - JATS XML Parser

 A Python CLI tool for converting JATS (Journal Article Tag Suite) XML files to Markdown format, with support for extracting peer review comments and author responses.

 ## Overview

-jxp parses JATS XML files from scientific publishers (bioRxiv, eLife, etc.) and converts them to clean, readable Markdown.
+jats parses JATS XML files from scientific publishers (bioRxiv, eLife, etc.) and converts them to clean, readable Markdown.
 It's particularly useful for working with preprint manuscripts and their associated peer review materials.

 ### Key Features